medical-genomics-group/hydra/README.md

 For the moment the software is compatible with Linux OS and we are working into making it compatible with Mac OS.

+In the README you will find installation instructions, got to the wiki (https://github.com/ctggroup/BayesRRcmd/wiki) for more information on the algorithms, analysis types available and options.

 ## Quick start

 Follow instructions to deploy software.